Food safety

 The International Organization for Standardization, also known as ISO, is a non-governmental organization that establishes food quality and safety standards and management systems for the food industry.
 This organization has established several different requirements and standards for complete food safety management systems.

 One of the most notable requirements published by the organization is ISO 22000.
 This international standard lays out the most critical food safety standards a food business must have.
-It incorporates elements of the HACCP system and other versions of ISO standards, such as ISO9001.
+It incorporates elements of the HACCP system and other versions of ISO standards, such as ISO 9001.

+Some things can go wrong when choosing food safety software in a hurry.
 It is important to note that the systems may be tailored for specific sectors, like retail or large-scale food manufacturers.
 Food safety is a highly specialized and multi-faceted field.

 Here are our 4 tips to consider when choosing the food safety software that bests suits a food business: